01 of 07

 05 of 07

+Like most plants with colorful foliage, coleus needs regular feeding.
 To keep your coleus thriving, mix a slow-release fertilizer into the potting soil when you are starting your plant's container.
-Feed a diluted liquid fertilizer every other week as the season progresses.
+Then, feed it a diluted liquid fertilizer every week or two as the season progresses.

 06 of 07